Digital Transformation In Healthcare:

 Companies that successfully undergo digital transformation are customer-centric—or, in the case of healthcare, patient-centric.
 They don't just say these words.
 Their whole being is built around what happens with customers, with patients—and it's crucially important that they're your focus as well.

 Digital transformation of health insurance services: a case study

 Technologies are embraced before they are mature, before there's lots of expertise and there's lots of use cases.
 If you are a digital transformation pioneer, you are not waiting for two hundred other companies to prove it is a good idea.
 You're one of the companies who is the "prover".

 Here's one of success stories of digital transformation in healthcare, related to a $14 billion US hospital system we've been engaged with for eight solid years.
-The key here is to look at both a level of commitment and steady progress over time—and to see how technology is changing healthcare.
+The key here is to look at both a level of commitment and steady progress over time—and to see how innovative healthcare technologies become game-changers.

 2011: PhoneGap-based cross-platform apps for accessing health records

 The story started back in 2011.
 It sounds so mundane today, but cross-platform applications were just coming into their own back then.
 They had not been highly tested, no use cases to draw from, and there was lots of trial and error for businesses that adopted them.
 We built one of the first cross-platform apps based on PhoneGap, which was also coming into its own at that time.
 It enabled access to health records on mobile devices, so that people would start taking ownership of their health with HIPAA-compliant tools at hand.